Page Reviewed / Updated - Apr. 2018

-Despite there being 100s of different Medicaid programs, most programs have similar processes for DME acquisition.
+Despite there being hundreds of different Medicaid programs, most programs have similar processes for DME acquisition.
 These processes largely depend on the location in which the individual resides and intends to use the item.
 The process and rules are different for those living at home vs. in a nursing home.
+It is worth noting that the definition of “at home” is more broadly interpreted by some states than others.
+At home can include living in a family member’s home, in independent living or in some cases even in assisted living communities.

 When an individual resides in a Medicaid approved nursing home, the process of acquiring durable medical equipment is largely invisible to the care recipient.
 The acquisition and approval process occurs behind the scenes and the individual is provided with the durable medical equipment item for which they have been approved.